Read about the American Rescue Plan and it's affect on housing HERE!

 Ruud's home is the first project Habitat for Humanity will be working on in 2013.

-We are currently seeking committed volunteers to serve on our Board of Directors and many committees.
-Please click here for more information.
+We are currently seeking committed volunteers to serve on our board, committees, and help with builds.
+Please email email@example.com to sign up!

 Red River Valley